 I knew I might want to tinker with the background further, but for the moment, I let it be, and looked for the third element: the owl.

 Gerell’s owl is very important to the story, and she’s a real owl (an alien owl known as a Sech owl, but let’s not quibble).
 However, I knew I didn’t have to depict the critter in a literal way because the owl is often not in the same physical location as Gerell, and yet they are in communication with one another.
-It’s almost as if he’s got a dream owl as a companion.
+It’s almost as if he has a dream owl as a companion.

 Naturally, the owl does her thing at night.
 And the climax of the story occurs at night.
 That told me what to do with the background.
 Because as you see above, the background was just so damn orange.
 That struck me as off-putting, not to mention it was a hue that made the sword guy stand out less than he should.
 So I said to myself, let’s see what that background looks like if it’s not an explosion (presumably representing Gerell’s state of mind as he confronts the antagonist), but a moody night sky.
 Below you see the result after the addition of the owl and the shift in the hue and saturation of the background.